microsoft/TypeScript-Compiler-Notes/codebase/src/compiler/checker-relations.md

 As for the **identity** relation, it means to be used as its name implies: to check if two types are **identical**.
 We use that one more rarely in the checker.
 One example is when you declare the same `var` multiple times (which is allowed), the checker checks that the declared types are identical among all of the declarations.

 Another usage of identity is in inference.
 When inferring from one type into another, we get rid of the parts of both types that are identical.
 For example, when inferring from one union to another union, e.g. from `boolean | string | number` to `T | string | number`, we get rid of the identical types on both sides (`string` and `number`) to end up inferring from `boolean` into `T`.
-Yet another example is when checking assignability of two instantiations of the same invariant generic type: two instantiations are still related if their type arguments is identical.
+Yet another example is when checking assignability of two instantiations of the same invariant generic type: two instantiations are still related if their type arguments are identical.

 > **Implementation note:** We try to make checking the above relations fast in the checker's implementation, and we use different strategies to achieve that.
 As an example, consider the identity relation.
 Most of the time it is used for object types, and we try to make it quick to check that by interning that information.